Sheet music on an iPad (left), a Samsung tablet (top) and a Microsoft 2-in-1 (bottom). Photo: tablets-for-musicians.com

 Sheet music on the iPad: what are the cons?

-Besides a very high price, the iPad Pro has a number of disadvantages that can lead to the choice of another tablet or e-reader:
+Besides a very high price, Apple iPads have a number of disadvantages that can lead to the choice of another tablet or e-reader:

-• The 4:3 aspect ratio of the 12.9-inch iPad Pro is not ideal for displaying sheet music: the tablet is not tall enough, and the toolbars tend to overlap the music.
+- The 4:3 aspect ratio of Apple iPads is not ideal for displaying sheet music: the screen is not tall enough, and the toolbars tend to overlap the music.
 When used in landscape mode, a particularly large amount of space is lost, as can be seen in the screenshot below.
 Musicians who often play in landscape mode (pianists?) should take a look at Samsung’s Galaxy Tab Ultra.
 The latter has a 16:10 aspect ratio, in which virtually no space is wasted in landscape mode.

 Piano sheet music on iPad: Due to the 4:3 aspect ratio of the display, screen space is lost when used in landscape mode (bottom of the image).